DaddyWarbucks/feathers-fletching/docs/hooks.md

 const hook2 = async context => {
   if (context.params.someOtherCondition) {

-    // Geww...this is gross.
+    // Eww...this is gross.
 The record may or may not be stashed
     // yet so we have to check and stash it if not. if (!context.params.stashed) {
       context.params.stashed = await context.service.get(context.id);